-Management has reviewed its financial statements and evaluated subsequent events for the period of time from its year ended June 30, 2021 through November 5, 2021, the date the financial statements were issued.
-Management is not aware of any subsequent events other than the issuance of refunding bonds described below that would require recognition or disclosure in the accompanying financial statements.
+Management has reviewed its financial statements and evaluated subsequent events for the period of time from its period ended December 31, 2021 through April 7, 2022, the date the financial statements were issued.
+Management is not aware of any other subsequent events that would require recognition or disclosure in the accompanying financial statements.